Writers we are always searching for just the right word.

 We are constantly adding to our WORD LISTS and our STORYBOARD.

 We hope the lists will help you become a better writer.
 They have really help us.

 Our lists are invaluable to us.

-78 Words to Use Instead of Ask to Write Killer Speech Tags
+Ask,78 Words to Use Instead (Write Killer Speech Tags)

-Why Use Dialog Writers have two ways to tell a story: Dialog and Narrative (prose).
-Narrative can easily become boring.
-To improve your writing strive to include some dialog on every page.
-Using alternate words for ask will spice up your dialog.
-Contents: 12 Tricks for writing Read More »
+Why Use Dialog?
+Writers have two ways to tell a story: Dialog and Narrative (prose).
+Narrative can quickly become boring.
+It’s astonishing how much better your story will sound in dialog.
+Strive to include some dialog on every page.
+Using alternate words for ask will spice up Read More »

 50 Words to NEVER Use Instead of Said plus 240 Words to Use

 Yes, there really are 50 words writers use all the time instead of said.
 Words that should never be used to replace said.
 This common mistake by new writers, need not be a mistake you make.
 Find out what these words are and why you should never use them.
 Writing effective, compelling dialog is Read More »

 A Simple Guide to 55 Common Literary Devices

 Professional writers use unique words.
 This is a list of some of the more common Terms and Literary Devices along with what they mean.
 It took us a while to learn the proper vocabulary used by professional writers.
 We hope this Guide will be useful to you.
 Read More »